 Cloud print provider must return a status of printing completed, or the print job failed.

-Printer must be registered with the cloud print provider by the printer owner, including user rights associated with the printer.
+Printer must be registered with the cloud print provider by the printer owner, including the user rights associated with the printer.
+User rights include paid printing, and other printer capabilities that may be restricted tocertain users.

 Printer must provide to the cloud print provider it’s attributes, including supported document formats, paper sizes and types, finishing options, and operational status.